-Due to the nonlinearity of the AC power-flow equations, the existence and uniqueness of the solution to the load-flow problem is not guaranteed in general \cite{multSol1,multSol2,multSol3}.
-Recently, solvability of lossless power-flow equations was investigated in~\cite{Simpson16}.
-Focusing on the AC power-flow equations, several efforts investigated explicit conditions for existence and uniqueness of the (high-voltage) solution in balanced distribution networks \cite{Bolognani15, yu2015, congLF} as well as in the more realistic case of unbalanced three-phased networks \cite{congThreePhase, ZIP}.
+Due to the nonlinearity of the AC load-flow equations, the existence and uniqueness of the solution to the load-flow problem is not guaranteed globally.
+In fact, it is well known that the load-flow problem might have multiple solutions, as shown, e.g., in \cite{multSol1,multSol2,multSol3}.
+Recently, solvability of lossless load-flow equations was investigated in~\cite{Simpson16}.
+Focusing on the exact AC load-flow equations, several efforts investigated explicit conditions for existence and uniqueness of the (high-voltage) solution within a given domain in balanced distribution networks \cite{Bolognani15, yu2015, congLF} as well as in the more realistic case of unbalanced three-phased networks \cite{congThreePhase, ZIP}.

-This paper examines the load-flow problem for generic multiphase distribution systems with load models (i)--(iv), and outlines a load-flow iterative solution method that augments classical $Z$-bus methodologies \cite{chen1991,Borzacchiello}.
-The iterative algorithm is obtained by leveraging the fixed-point interpretation of the nonlinear AC power-flow equations in \cite{congLF}.
-We give explicit conditions that guarantee the existence and uniqueness of the load-flow solution.
-Under the satisfaction of these conditions, it is shown that the proposed algorithm achieves this unique solution.
-Compared to existing methods and analysis (including the classical $Z$-bus method), the contribution is twofold: \begin{itemize}
+This paper examines the load-flow problem for multiphase distribution systems with any topology and load models (i)--(iv), and outlines a load-flow iterative solution method that broadens the classical $Z$-bus methodologies \cite{chen1991,Borzacchiello}.
+The iterative algorithm is obtained by leveraging the fixed-point interpretation of the nonlinear AC load-flow equations in \cite{congLF}.
+The specific formulation of the load-flow problem allows us to obtain explicit theoretical conditions that guarantee the existence of the load-flow solution that is unique in a domain that is analytically characterized.
+Under these conditions, it is shown that the iterative algorithm achieves this unique solution.
+Compared to existing methods and analysis, the contribution is threefold: \begin{itemize}

 \item When only the load models (i)--(ii) are utilized (and for settings with only line-line or line-ground connections at the secondary), the analytical conditions for convergence presented in this paper improve upon existing methods \cite{congThreePhase, ZIP} by providing an enlarged set of power profiles that guarantee convergence.